glennmatlin/FIFE_manuscript/wopr/content/05_results.typ

 Quadrant IV wargames are particularly well-suited to leverage the improving capabilities of AI.
 LMs are trending toward longer time‑horizon competence, expanding context windows, and enhanced retrieval across longer contexts @kwa_measuring_2025 @zhang_inftybench_2024.
 They also exhibit improvements in persuasion and qualified judgment @karger_forecastbench_2025 @schoenegger_large_2025, indicating a trajectory toward more capable agents and adjudicators.
 Parameter‑efficient fine‑tuning techniques such as adapters and LoRA, combined with in‑context learning (ICL), enable model tailoring for a wargaming context without costly retraining.
 Lightweight adapters stabilize role-specific behavior (e.g., adjudicator versus player), while prompt‑only ICL provides scenario‑specific styling and constraints.
 Both approaches reduce operational overhead and improve reproducibility.

 However, Q4 wargames also present unique safety concerns.
-Creative players may develop novel strategies or exploit scenario ambiguities in ways that push beyond the exercise's intended scope, while creative adjudicators possess significant latitude in interpreting player actions and determining outcomes, which could introduce bias, inconsistency, or inappropriate scenario escalation.
+Creative players may develop novel strategies or exploit scenario ambiguities in ways that push beyond the exercise's intended scope.
+In contrast, creative adjudicators possess significant latitude in interpreting player actions and determining outcomes, which could introduce bias, inconsistency, or inappropriate scenario escalation.
 These risks are compounded when AI systems assume both roles, due to the combination of reduced human oversight and expressive flexibility.

-#figure(
-  placement: top,
-  scope: "parent",
-  table(
-    columns: (auto, auto, auto, auto, auto),
-    stroke: none,
-    column-gutter: 1em,
-    align: left,
-    table.hline(),
-    [*Year*], [*Q1*], [*Q2*], [*Q3*], [*Q4*],
-    [2019], [3], [—], [—], [—],
-    [2020], [3], [1], [—], [—],
-    [2021], [2], [—], [—], [—],
-    [2022], [2], [—], [2], [—],
-    [2023], [6], [1], [2], [2],
-    [2024], [17], [2], [8], [8],
-    [2025], [7], [—], [17], [3],
-    table.hline()
-  ),
-  caption: [Yearly paper counts by quadrant (2019–present).], ) <fig:yearly-counts>

-/*
-#figure(
-  placement: top,
-  scope: "parent",
-  table(
-    columns: (auto, auto, auto),
-    stroke: none,
-    column-gutter: 1em,
-    align: left,
-    table.hline(),
-    [*Stage*], [*Count*], [*Notes*],
-    [Identified], [N], [All sources before deduplication],
-    [Deduplicated], [N], [Merged by DOI/title],
-    [Title/Abstract Screen], [N], [Inclusion/exclusion applied],
-    [Full‑Text Review], [N], [Eligibility confirmed],
-    [Included], [#num_papers], [Final set for synthesis],
-    table.hline()
-  ),
-  caption: [Screening flow with counts per stage and inclusion criteria.], ) <fig:screening-flow>
-*/

-== Analysis of Q4 (qualitative)

-// here, we talk about the papers in q4 only and characterize them

-=== Open Research Problems
-The unique characteristics of Q4 wargames open up several interesting research problems for the AI community.

-*Real-time Multi-agent Planning:* Q4 games often involve multiple agents that need to coordinate and make decisions in real-time.
-This requires developing new multi-agent planning algorithms that can handle the dynamic and uncertain nature of these games.

-*Mechanical Interpretability:* As AI agents become more complex, understanding their decision-making process becomes crucial.
-Research in mechanical interpretability for Q4 wargames could focus on developing methods to explain why an agent chose a particular strategy or action, which is especially important in high-stakes scenarios.

-*Avoiding Bias and Echo Chambers:* The open-ended nature of Q4 games can lead to the emergence of biases and echo chambers, where agents reinforce each other's beliefs and limit the exploration of alternative strategies.
-Future research could explore how to design AI agents that are robust to these phenomena and can maintain a diversity of perspectives.

-Furthermore, as Riedl suggests, Q4 wargames offer a unique opportunity to study these research problems in an integrated manner.
-Unlike siloed research on individual AI capabilities, Q4 games allow us to observe how these capabilities interact and influence each other in a complex, dynamic environment.
-This can lead to a more holistic understanding of AI and its implications.